ecominator/robotic_microsurgery_automation/README.md

 ## Software
 - asm: arduino file to drive the stepper motor
 - deep-networks: the model file of the deep-noto network
-- asm.py: fucntions to control the stepper motor via Arduino (works with 'ino file in asm folder)
+- asm.py: fucntions to control the stepper motor via Arduino (works with .ino file in asm folder)
 - auxilary.py: functions used in the software
 - computer_vision.py: methods that are used in computer vision tasks
 - configuration.py: settings that are used to configure the components and functions of the robotic platform